CSS rotateX() Function

 rotateX() function is as follows:

-<angle> parameter specifies the angle of the rotation.
+The parameter specifies the angle of the rotation.
+It can be any valid angle value.
 A positive value results in a clockwise rotation, a negative value results in a counter-clockwise rotation.

 The angle can be represented with any of the following unit identifiers: